slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 To set up remote desktop access, set the `enableHostAdapter` value to true, then configure the LinuxHost Adapter.
 This is a simplified resource manager built from various components such as TurboVNC, Singularity and tmux.
-By enabling resource management, you can configure and manage more advanced features of Open OnDemand.
+By enabling resource management, you can set up more interactive applications and easily manage remote sessions from the OnDemand portal.

 ```yaml
   - cluster: